Have any of the OECD BEPs recommendations been implemented or are any planned to be implemented and if so, which ones?

 According to the Dutch government, Dutch domestic legislation already provides for a GAAR, by way of the abuse of law-doctrine (fraus legis) as developed in Dutch case law.
 Therefore, there is no need to implement the GAAR separately in Dutch domestic legislation.

 The Dutch implementation in relation to hybrid mismatch rules pursuant to ATAD2 will need to take place by 1 January 2020.
-This will be addressed in a separate proposal, to be published at a later stage: a consultation document may be published towards the end of 2018.
+This will be addressed in a separate tax bill, to be proposed at a later stage: a consultation document may be published towards the end of 2018.

 At the level of EU, the BEPS measures were centralized in the provisions of ATAD.
 The Romanian tax legislation transposed 4 out of 5 measures included in ATAD starting 1 January 2018 (i.e. 1 year before the deadline for the transposition of the respective measures).
 More specifically, Romania transposed the following measures: